kthchew/ao3-rss/README.md

 # AO3 RSS

-This Flask app can be used to serve RSS feeds for works from Archive of Our Own (AO3).
+This Flask app can be used to serve RSS and Atom feeds for works and series from Archive of Our Own (AO3).

 ## Quick Start